angie-acho0697/mas_family_ic_exp/README.md

 ## Contributing

 This experiment framework is designed to be extensible.
-You can:
+The following modifications are supported:

-- Add new agent personality types
+- Addition of new agent personality types
-- Create additional scenario events
+- Creation of additional scenario events
-- Implement new resource types
+- Implementation of new resource types
-- Develop custom analysis metrics
+- Development of custom analysis metrics
-- Modify the decision-making framework
+- Modification of the decision-making framework

 ## License